 Board games are fun for kids and adults alike, and this activity makes for some quality family bonding time.
 Break out old favourites or try out some new games – you can even shake things up with your own updated rules or by handing out prizes to the winners.
 This idea can be as low-key or as much of an event as you want to make it, but one thing I do recommend is having a big running scoreboard so everyone knows who’s in the lead!

-Embrace your inner film critic
+Embrace your inner movie critic

-thing or a week-long marathon (blanket fort optional), your very own lounge room film festival can be a great staycation idea.
-And it’s not hard to make this activity family friendly either – you may think watching kids movies for days on end will melt your brain, but try introducing your kids to some of your favourites from when you were their age.
+What’s more relaxing than hunkering down and watching some of your favourite movies?
+Whether this is a one-night thing or a week-long marathon (blanket fort optional), your very own lounge room film festival can be a great staycation idea.
+And it’s not hard to make this activity family-friendly either – you may think watching kids movies for days on end will melt your brain, but try introducing your kids to some of your favourites from when you were their age.
+Mine was Herbie and Star Wars!
 You can take a trip down memory lane, and the littlies might find a new (err, old) favourite.

 Go on backyard safari